 High quality drinking water is a fundamental requirement for customers.
-We are pleased to report improvements across all relevant metrics in 2023 from an already high base and expect to be industry-leading among water and sewerage companies on the Compliance Risk Index (CRI), which is one of two measures used by the Drinking Water Inspectorate (DWI) to measure drinking water quality compliance.
+We are pleased to report improvements across all relevant metrics in 2023 from an already high base and were industry-leading among water and sewerage companies on the Compliance Risk Index (CRI), which is one of two measures used by the Drinking Water Inspectorate (DWI) to measure drinking water quality compliance.

 The Drinking Water Inspectorate (DWI) measures drinking water quality compliance using two main metrics: the Compliance Risk Index (CRI) and the Event Risk Index (ERI).
-We will not receive our confirmed CRI score from the DWI until July but anticipate an industry-leading score of 0.93 - which is also an improvement on our 2022 score of 1.04.
+We received our confirmed CRI score from the DWI in July with an industry-leading score of 0.93 - which is also an improvement on our 2022 score of 1.04.

 The other measure used by the DWI is the Event Risk Index (ERI).
-Our provisional ERI score of 24 is a considerable improvement on last year's very disappointing score of 403 - although even then we outperformed the industry average.
+Our ERI score of 24 is a considerable improvement on last year's very disappointing score of 403 - although even then we outperformed the industry average.
 We reported 22 events to the DWI in 2023.
 We capture learnings from each event and put in place preventative measures to increase resilience.